nagyist/cloudant-QueryObjc/README.md

 - Implicit `$and`.
 - Implicit `$eq`.

+Arrays

+- Indexing individual values in an array.
+- Querying for individual values in an array.

 ## Unsupported Cloudant Query features

 As this is an early version of Query on this platform, some features are